Chris Pincher MP seeking medical support after groping claim

 "I am in the process of seeking that now, and I hope to be able to return to my constituency duties as soon as possible."

+After resigning as deputy chief whip on Thursday, No 10 initially suggested that the prime minister considered the matter closed.

-A day after resigning from his post as deputy chief whip, he was suspended as a Conservative MP after he was reported to Parliament's behaviour watchdog.
+Mr Johnson resisted calls from senior Tory MPs and opposition parties to suspend Mr Pincher, but then did so after he was reported to Parliament's behaviour watchdog.
 He will now sit in Parliament as an independent.

+A government source defended the delay, saying No 10 had acted swiftly after the complaint.

+Complaints against MPs are examined by independent investigators, who can make recommendations for further action.
+If they decide to suspend or expel the MP, this would need to be voted on by MPs.